tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 The pendant brings out the best in other magic items you carry, so that their quirks turn more positive, or at least become weaker if they cause trouble.
 If you go over your magic item limit, the pendant ceases to function (including the default bonus) and the formerly subdued magic items express themselves with renewed fervor.

 **Quirk:** Treats all their magic items well—talks to them as if they're alive, refers to them as "children," etc.

 ---

+#### Necklace of the Noose

+This little talisman allows you to feign death perfectly.
+When you activate it, you ‘die’ from whatever malady is most appropriate for your current situation - you might succumb to your wounds, or appear to be blasted by a death spell, or just suffer a sudden and lethal heart attack.
+You appear genuinely dead to all observers – a hard skill check by a physician or a spellcaster with some sort of life-discerning spell might be sense that something is wrong, but could not say for sure if you’re alive or dead.

+This illusion lasts for up to twenty-four hours.
+The GM decides when you awaken and in what circumstances – you’re completely unaware of what happens to your ‘corpse’ while you’re unconscious.

+The champion and epic versions of this item actually disconnect your soul from your body for the duration of the illusion, so even the gods are fooled if they don’t look too closely.

+**Quirk:** Delights in ghastly practical jokes.

+---